markfinger/python-webpack/README.md

 Default: `None`

-### WATCH_CONFIG_FILES

-A boolean flag which indicates that file watchers should be set to watch config files and rebuild the assets whenever a change is detected.

-Set this to `True` in development environments.

-Default: `False`

 ### WATCH_SOURCE_FILES

 A boolean flag which indicates that file watchers should be set to watch the assets's source files.
 When a change is detected, the files which have changed are recompiled in the background so that the assets are ready for the next request.

+Set this to `True` in development environments.

+Default: `False`

+### HMR

+A boolean flag indicating that the wrapper should inject a HMR runtime into the generate bundle.
+The runtime communicates with the js-host's webpack wrapper socket endpoint.

 Set this to `True` in development environments.